-This course provides a survey of major functional classes of compounds in organic and biochemistry.
+3 3 4 This course provides a survey of major functional classes of compounds in organic and biochemistry.
 Topics include structure, properties and reactions of the major organic and biological molecules, and basic principles of metabolism.
 Upon completion, students should be able to demonstrate an understanding of fundamental chemical concepts needed to pursue studies in related professional fields.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
-Prerequisite: CHM 131.
+Prerequisite: CHM 131/131A or CHM 151.

-■ CIS - Information Systems
+CIS - Information Systems